vincentlaucsb/pgreaper/README.md

 ## Example: Loading US GDP Data into Postgres
 *Data Source: https://fred.stlouisfed.org/series/GDPC1*

-Here's a very quick quick-start guide which demonstrates how to load a CSV of real US GDP data into a SQL database.
+Here's a very quick quick-start guide which demonstrates how to load a CSV containing US real GDP data into a SQL database.
+You can try this for yourself by downloading the [example subdirectory](/example).

 ```python
 import sqlify